Tutorial

 setup [:create_user_and_assign_valid_jwt]

-I need to add that function in conn_case so its globally reachable.
+I need to add that function in conn_case so it’s globally reachable.

 # test/support/conn_case.ex